 Praised as “lush” by The Wall Street Journal, mezzo-soprano Jenni Bank’s recent engagements include her New York City Opera debut in the US Premiere of Charles Wuorinen’s Brokeback Mountain as Mrs. Twist, the Marquise in Donizetti’s La fille du régiment for Hawaii Opera Theatre, La Zia Principessa in Puccini’s Suor Angelica for Columbus, Third Lady in Mozart’s Die Zauberflöte for Seattle Opera and the Lyric Opera of Chicago (cover), and Mrs. Lovett in Sweeney Todd for the Baltimore Concert Opera.
 As a member of the world-renowned Filene Young Artist Program at Wolf Trap Opera she performed the roles of Marcellina in Mozart’s Le Nozze di Figaro and Samira in Corigliano’s The Ghosts of Versailles.
-In the 2019-20 season She returns to both Hawaii Opera Theatre and Florentine Opera as Marcellina in Le Nozze di Figaro, and Delaware Opera in her role debut as Mrs. De Rocher in Jake Heggie’s Dead Man Walking.
+She returns to both Hawaii Opera Theatre and Florentine Opera as Marcellina in Le Nozze di Figaro, and Delaware Opera in her role debut as Mrs. De Rocher in Jake Heggie’s Dead Man Walking.
 Future engagements include Ruth in Pirates of Penzance for Anchorage Opera, Menotti’s The Consul with Baltimore Concert Opera, The Marquise of Berkenfield in La fille du regiment with Orlando Opera, and Marcellina with Hawaii Opera Theatre, and a return to Opera Omaha.